vippsas/vipps-solutions/loyalty-in-pos/README.md

 <summary>Detailed example</summary>
 <div>

-You already have the customer's phone number from step 1, so you don't need to ask for it.
+You already have the customer's phone number, so you don't need to ask for it.
 Just provide a button in your user interface to allow the cashier to send the payment request.

 Your system can send the payment request by using the